If you're interested in computer science, then feel free to stop by my office (Tutt Science Center 206H) and chat about it.

 - Buddy Enhanced Return Routability for Authentication in Mobile IPv6 (Whitehead and Medidi, 2004 SPIE)

-When I'm not stuck at my computer I can usually be found bicycling, hiking, trail running, playing tennis/racquetball/badminton, playing guitar rather poorly, reading, playing video games, baking bread, playing board games (Scrabble, GrabScrab, and chess in particular), writing poetry and fiction of questionable artistic value, watching sports, or generally annoying my wife, Madhuja, and my puppy, Helo.
+When I'm not stuck at my computer I can usually be found bicycling, hiking, trail running, playing tennis/racquetball/badminton, playing guitar rather poorly, reading, playing video games, baking bread, playing board games (Scrabble, GrabScrab, and chess in particular), writing poetry and fiction of questionable artistic value, watching sports, or generally annoying my wife, Madhuja, my puppy, Helo, and my daughter, Mia.

 Office: Tutt Science Center (TSC) 206H